 During 2005, the Company changed its inventory valuation method.
-Previously, inventories were principally valued at the lower of cost or market, on a weighted-average cost basis, using the retail method.
-Commencing in 2005, inventories were principally valued at the lower of cost or market, on a weighted-average cost basis, using the cost method.
+Previously, inventories were principally valued at the lower of cost or market, on a weightedaverage cost basis, using the retail method.
+Commencing in 2005, inventories are principally valued at the lower of cost or market, on a weighted-average cost basis, using the cost method.

-The cumulative effect of this change was \$16.8 million, net of tax of \$11.0 million.
+The cumulative effect of this change was \$17 million, net of tax of \$11 million.
 This change was recognized as an increase to net income in the Consolidated Statement of Income as of the beginning of the first quarter of 2005.
 The 2005 quarterly financial statements have been restated to reflect the adoption of this change as of the beginning of 2005.